11/22/2025

 That's why I decided to revisit Php during my language exploration journey.

 While Php is still widely used for a web development, I found it to be kind of troublesome in terms of use apart from web development context.
-While both Laravel and Symfony are great frameworks, I found myself fighting with the language's inconsistencies and quirks, especially on Windows.
+While both Laravel and Symfony are great frameworks, I found myself fighting with the language's inconsistencies and quirks, especially on Windows (while on my Fedora any problem exists).

 Wish there were better options for building command-line applications and scripts in Php, but overall, I found the language to be less enjoyable to work with compared to other languages like Python or Ruby.